apatil/selfless/README.rst

 Selfless provides stateless, lazy dataflow for Clojure.
 It separates the dataflow model and the state, so many states can be updated concurrently.

+**NOTE**: The 'delay' branch (which you are using) requires the par branch of clojure, available from http://github.com/richhickey/clojure/tree/par.
+To build it, you'll need Rich Hickey's build of the jsr166 from http://cloud.github.com/downloads/richhickey/clojure/jsr166y.jar on your classpath.

 Usage
 -----